OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 And that's it!
 I really hope this guide helps you integrate Octopus into your CI pipeline in a more organized fashion.

 Please keep in mind that this guide makes a lot of assumptions, and is mostly targeted to really basic CI pipelines.
-If you feel like your process won't fit in the process described here, [reach out in our support forum](https://octopus.com/docs/api-and-integration/troubleshooting-integrations-with-build-servers#Octopus-Steps-Ask-for-help) and we'll give you a hand with it.
+If you feel like the steps described here won't fit your process, [reach out in our support forum](https://octopus.com/docs/api-and-integration/troubleshooting-integrations-with-build-servers#Octopus-Steps-Ask-for-help) and we'll give you a hand with it.